ploomber/ploomber/doc/community/user-stats.rst

 - A generated UUID, randomized when the initial install takes place, no personal or any identifiable information.
 - Environment variables: The OS architecture Ploomber is used in (Python version etc.)
 - Information about the different product phases: installation, API calls and errors.
+- For users who explicitly stated their email, we collect an email address.

 Version updates
 ---------------